-- Physical Education Leadership 120

-- Reading Tutor 120

-- Theatre Arts 120

-- Visual Arts 11/12

-- Wellness through Physical Education 110

-- > Students must meet the requirements of the prescribed common curriculum of the 9/10 program as outlined in the Grade 9/10 Companion Document.

-- > Success on the English Language Proficiency Assessment (ELPR) is required.

-Students must acquire a literacy credential by achieving acceptable or better on the reading and writing components of the ELPA in grade 9.
-Students who are unsuccessful will have the opportunity to rewrite in their grade 11 and 12 year.
+- > Students must have an English 12 and a minimum of four other grade 12 credits. - > Students must meet the requirements of the prescribed common curriculum of the 9/10 program as outlined in the Grade 9/10 Companion Document. - > Success on the English Language Proficiency Assessment (ELPR) is required. - > Students who are unsuccessful in grade 9, will have the opportunity to rewrite in their grade 11 and 12 year.
 Candidates are provided further support in grade 10.